Bala Krishna: Worship

 The worship of Bala Krishna, the divine child, while a significant feature of the Krishna religion, often receives less attention, despite being one of the most popular deities of Krishna in many parts of India today.
 Early evidence of such worship can be found or as early as the 4th century BCE, according to evidence in Megasthenes and in the Arthashastra of Kautilya, when Vāsudeva, as the son of Vasudeva, was worshipped as the supreme deity in a strongly monotheistic format, where the Supreme Being was perfect, eternal, and full of grace.

 The veneration of Bala Krishna is included as a part of the various forms of worship that culminated with the worship of Krishna as the Svayam Bhagavan in various schools of Vaishnavism.
 The monotheistic tradition of Bhagavatism, and the cults of Gopala Krishna, Radha Krishna, and Vasudeva-Krishna, form the basis of the current tradition of Krishnaism, as well as Krishna in mainstream Vaishnavism.

 A prominent historical site dedicated to the veneration of Bala Krishna is the Balakrishna temple in Hampi, built by the Vijayanagara ruler Krishnadevaraya in 1513 CE.
 The main altar of this temple is dedicated to Bala Krishna, and it is one of the rare temples where the stories of the Puranas are carved on the walls of the temple and its rajagopuram.
 The Udupi Sri Krishna Matha is also a notable site that contains a murti of Bala Krishna.
 According to regional legend, it is believed to have been transported by sea from Dvaraka.
 It is also regarded to be the same image that was venerated by the chief queen of Krishna, Rukmini.
 The saint Madhvacharya is regarded to have placed the image that is observed by pilgrims to this day.
-The sacred lamps at this statue of Bala Krishna regraded to have been recovered from the sea in the 14th century were said to have beem lit by Madhvacharya himself and are being always kept alight, and that is for the last 700 years.
+The sacred lamps at this statue of Bala Krishna regarded to have been recovered from the sea in the 14th century were said to have been lit by Madhvacharya himself and are being always kept alight, and that is for the last 700 years.

 At the very beginning of his work to establish Hindu Krishna temples in the west, the Gaudiya guru Bhaktivedanta Swami Prabhupada wanted to establish a prominent temple in New York City dedicated to Bala Krishna, even before starting ISKCON.
 He wrote the following to one of his supporters in India: